Isha09/pig-practice/README.md

 # pig-practice
 This covers simple pig assignment.

-Sample data has info on hotels in jason format.
+Sample data has info on hotels in json format.

 Assignment covers following simple questions: